TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * *Armor*: Special modifier type available on armor or shields
     * *Free*: Modifiers that can be applied without any slot restriction
     * *Traits*: Additional modifiers applied based on the materials
+* Wet Sponge can be used to remove a modifier now

 **Trait rebalancing**